kuhnrl30/kuhnrl30.github.io/projects/_posts/2016-01-03-Random-Acts-of-Pizza.md

 ---

 <b>Objective: </b>
 Reddit hosted a program allowing people to ask for free pizza and other people to buy it for them.
 Not everyone will get free pizza.
 The objective of this competition was to develop a model and understand what features will lead to a successful request.
+I've wrapped this analysis into a package and used vignettes to document my workflow.
+You can find instructions for downloading the package using the Github link above.